RU09342-Spring2023/lab-2-buttons-and-introduction-to-interrupts-David-Myers33/3 Saving power with interrupts/README.md

 Then load up Energy Trace and perform the similar capture of Power with the LED Jumper taken off.
 Compare the two graphs and see if you can explain two things:
 1. What is causing the bias/baseline in the polling example to be higher than the interrupt example.
+     The polling example will use more resources as opposed to the interrupt.
+The interrupt is more efficient for the system.
 2. Even with the LED unplugged, why is there still power increases when you press the button?
+      The micro processors resources are still being used, theyre just not connected to anything.

 # Screenshots and Answers to Questions